Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 - Create a social network communication plan for times when you’re not together

-- Learn the routes in case there’s an evacuation
+- Learn your area’s evacuation routes and create an evacuation plan

-- Decide how your pets will be included in the safety plan
+- Determine how your pets will be included in the safety plan

-- If you’re bringing supplies into the safe area, predetermine who grabs what
+- If you’re bringing supplies into the safe area, make a list of who will be responsible for collecting these items

 Your storm survival kit should be refreshed once or twice a year, just to make sure nothing has expired.
 You might find that your household’s needs have changed, so a little updating could be required.
 If you’re making your kit for the first time, remember it should be customized to suit your family’s needs, but the following items are a great starting point: